-If you die before the age of 75, your pension can generally be paid out as a tax-free lump sum to your beneficiaries or used to provide them with a tax-free pension through an annuity or flexi-access drawdown.
+If you die before the age of 75, your pension can generally be paid out as a tax-free lump sum to your beneficiaries subject to the lump sum and death benefit allowance (LSDBA).
+If your beneficiaries take your pension as drawdown or as an annuity, then the LSDBA doesn't apply and payments will be tax-free.

 If you die after age 75, your beneficiaries have the same options, but they'll have to pay income tax on the benefits.
 The option for your beneficiaries to take a regular income from this pension is not available right now and they may need to transfer to an alternative pension if this is what they want.
+Please visit retirement.fidelity.co.uk/allowances for more information.